 2. Opt for a rustic stone wall to frame your home's exterior

-Flowers, grasses and shrubs are the cornerstone of any front yard cottage garden creating a casual, welcoming feel to the space.
+Flowers, grasses and shrubs are the cornerstone of any front yard cottage garden creating a casual, welcoming feel to the space, and appealing to wildlife.
 'Although cottage gardens look haphazard, some thought needs to be given to planning the effect,' advises garden designer Leigh Clapp.

-Consider the size and height of your plants, placing larger varieties near the back of the border and then smaller varieties near the front.
+Consider the size and height of your cottage garden plants, placing larger varieties near the back of the border and then smaller varieties near the front.
 However, don't be too regimented in this – after all cottage planting is supposed to have a natural appearance.
 Look to include flowers that attract bees and attract butterflies, too.

 'A classic cottage garden is filled with pastel shades, Roses, Foxgloves and Delphiniums to name a few' advises Marcus Eyles, Horticultural Director at Dobbies.
 'Loved by bees and butterflies, your garden will be brought to life with the gentle sound of buzzing and humming.'